Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 📍 Where: Starting in Reforma, passing El Llano Park, and to the Zócalo

-Now that the people of Oaxaca have been invited, La Guelaguetza can begin—with more parades of course!
+Now that the people of Oaxaca have been invited, La Guelaguetza can begin, with more parades of course!

 This time, the parade participants expand to include communities from throughout the state of Oaxaca.
 These are the same groups that will perform at the main event, Los Lunes del Cerro, the following Mondays.

-At the Guelaguetza parades and performances, participants share more than just their traditional dress and regional dances—they also bring gifts from their region.
-After each performance, the dancers toss gifts into the crowd: fresh produce, bread, and even handcrafted items like woven baskets or hats.
+At the Guelaguetza parades and performances, participants share more than just their traditional dress and regional dances.
+They also bring gifts from their region.

-At the parades, don’t be surprised if someone offers you a sip of mezcal as you join in the celebration.
-These acts aren’t just a fun tradition—they reflects the meaning of guelaguetza itself, a practice rooted in generosity, reciprocity, and sharing what you have with your community.
+These acts reflect the meaning of guelaguetza itself, a practice rooted in generosity, reciprocity, and sharing what you have with your community.

 Donají La Leyenda

-🗓️ When: July 20 and 27, 8:30 pm
+🗓️ When: July 19 and 26, 7 pm

 📍 Where: Guelaguetza Auditorium